vedjain773/tinyNN/README.md

 # Tiny NN
-This project is a from-scratch implementation of a fully connected neural network written in C++, using Eigen for linear algebra with a great emphasis on user configuration and customisation.
+This project is a from-scratch implementation of a fully connected neural network written in C++, using Eigen for linear algebra with a great emphasis on model configuration and customisation.

 ## Network Configuration
 The project allows explicit and flexible configuration of neural network architectures directly in code.